 The notary will calculate the taxes due on the transaction, collect them and pay them on behalf of the parties.

 The language of the deed will be Italian as the jurisdiction and laws that govern the contract are Italian.
-For foreigners who do not speak the Italian language the deed should be translated by an interpreter that we will provide for you.
+For foreigners who do not speak the Italian language the deed should be translated by an interpreter which we will provide for you.

 Lastly, the notary handles the formalities subsequent to the deed, such as registration (for payment of taxes) and transcription (to make the deed opposable to third parties).